 Though less wealthy the houses here were particularly sympathetic to the landscape.
 In Wadi Dawan I was fortunate to meet a bee-keeper whose several dozen hives are individually locked, so valuable is honey here.

-When I managed BHS in Saudi Arabia, honey from Wadi Dawan was sold for around 600 Saudi riyals (about 160USDollars) a litre outside the Al Khobar BHS store.
+When I managed BHS in Saudi Arabia, honey from Wadi Dawan was sold for around 600 Saudi riyals (about 160USDollars) a litre outside the Al Khobar BHS store; so I was excited to find a source here.
 Then it was up past the Bugshan Palace Khaila and onto Mukalla.

 Mukalla is the main port for the Hadramawt, its whitewashed houses and narrow streets were a pleasure to wander through.
 My only disappointment was a very poor meal of fish, frozen rather than fresh, in a port of the Arabian Sea!